gvwilson/teachtogether.tech/_chapters_en/load.md

 [[Maye2009](#CITE)] presents six principles for designing good diagrams for teaching.
 As summarized in [[Mill2016a](#CITE)], they are:

-- **Signalling:**
+Signalling:
-  visually highlight the most important points that you want students to retain so that they stand out from less-critical material.
+: visually highlight the most important points that you want students to retain so that they stand out from less-critical material.

-- **Spatial contiguity:**
+Spatial contiguity:
-  if using captions or other text to accompany graphics, place them as close to the graphics as practical to offset the cost of shifting between the two.
+: if using captions or other text to accompany graphics, place them as close to the graphics as practical to offset the cost of shifting between the two.
 If using diagrams or animations, place captions right next to relative components instead of putting them in one big block of text.

-- **Temporal contiguity:**
+Temporal contiguity:
-  present spoken narration and graphics as close in time as practical---presenting both at once is better than presenting them one after another.
+: present spoken narration and graphics as close in time as practical---presenting both at once is better than presenting them one after another.

-- **Segmenting:**
+Segmenting:
-  when presenting a long sequence of material or when students are inexperienced with the subject, break up the presentation into shorter segments and let students control how quickly they advance from one part to the next.
+: when presenting a long sequence of material or when students are inexperienced with the subject, break up the presentation into shorter segments and let students control how quickly they advance from one part to the next.

-- **Pretraining:**
+Pretraining:
-  if students don't know the major concepts and terminology used in your presentation, set up a module just to teach those concepts and terms and make sure they complete that module beforehand.
+: if students don't know the major concepts and terminology used in your presentation, set up a module just to teach those concepts and terms and make sure they complete that module beforehand.

-- **Modality:**
+Modality:
-  students learn better from pictures plus audio narration than from pictures plus text, unless there are technical words or symbols, or the students are non-native speakers.
+: students learn better from pictures plus audio narration than from pictures plus text, unless there are technical words or symbols, or the students are non-native speakers.